sunandinini/CRISPETa_i-a/README.md

 # Original code written by carlospq.
-Slight modifications have been made to it to ensure correct output sequences for guide RNAs on the negative / anti-sense strand.
+Use the bug-fix branch as it contains slight modifications to ensure correct output sequences for guide RNAs on the negative / anti-sense strand.

 # How to run CRISPETa-i/a